evocn/evocn.github.io/content/thoughts/reviews.md

 *Straightforward reviews of art*

 ---
+## Good Will Hunting

+Film's real good.
+I was expecting it to have no edge at all, but yeah, Matt and Ben do a great job bringing this thing down to earth.
+I can tell these guys really felt that way about that time and place.

+I think the Elliot Smith soundtrack is great too.

+7/10

+6/20/2024

+---
+## Pocahontas
+By Disney Animation Studios

+Alan Menken, the songwriter for this movie, must be a genius.
+The songs are so simple, and yet they force me to consider such intricate and emotional subjects of my own soul, that I almost can't believe he can do it.

+The plot is contrived, of course, and the characters are silly, but who could ask for more?

+The songs in this film, and their accompanying animations, are as close to Wolf Children's segments that I think anyone's made.
+I love these sections more than anything, particularly in this film, the Colors of the Wind.

+7/10

+6/19/2024

+---
+## Wide Awake!
+By Parquet Courts

+Punk is great, man.
+I think this album is actually bringing me around on making art again.
+It's this line, man: "Open your mouth.
+Pollinate your peers."

+Favorite songs: Almost Had to Start a Fight, Total Football, Tenderness

+9/10

+6/16/2024

+---
 ## The Imitation Game
 I have less than no interest in the stories of human dominance at the moment.
 I don't know what it is about films like this that just don't do anything for me.